Slavery in the Ottoman Empire: Prices and taxes

 A study of the slave market of Ottoman Crete produces details about the prices of slaves.
-Factors such as age, race, virginity etc. significantly influenced prices.
-The most expensive slaves were those between 10 and 35 years of age, with the highest prices for European virgin girls 13–25 years of age and teenaged boys.
+Factors such as age, race, virginity, etc. significantly influenced prices.

+The most expensive slaves were those between 10 and 35 years of age, with the highest prices for European virgin girls 13–25 years of age and teenage boys.
 The cheaper slaves were those with disabilities and sub-Saharan Africans.
 Prices in Crete ranged between 65 and 150 "esedi guruş" (see Kuruş).
 But even the lowest prices were affordable to only high income persons.
 For example, in 1717 a 12-year-old boy with mental disabilities was sold for 27 guruş, an amount that could buy in the same year 462 kg of lamb meat, 933 kg of bread or 1,385 L of milk.
 In 1671 a female slave was sold in Crete for 350 guruş, while at the same time the value of a large two-floor house with a garden in Chania was 300 guruş.

 There were various taxes to be paid on the importation and selling of slaves.
 One of them was the "pençik" or "penç-yek" tax, literally meaning "one fifth".
 This taxation was based on verses of the Quran, according to which one fifth of the spoils of war belonged to God, to the Prophet and his family, to orphans, to those in need and to travelers.
 The Ottomans probably started collecting pençik at the time of Sultan Murad I (1362–1389).
 Pençik was collected both in money and in kind, the latter including slaves as well.
 Tax was not collected in some cases of war captives.
 With war captives, slaves were given to soldiers and officers as a motive to participate in war.

 The recapture of runaway slaves was a job for private individuals called "yavacis".
 Whoever managed to find a runaway enslaved person seeking their freedom would collect a fee of "good news" from the yavaci and the latter took this fee plus other expenses from the slaves' master.
 Slaves could also be rented, inherited, pawned, exchanged or given as gifts.

-Barbary slave raids

-For centuries, large vessels on the Mediterranean relied on European galley slaves supplied by Ottoman and Barbary slave traders.
-Hundreds of thousands of Europeans were captured by Barbary pirates and sold as slaves in North Africa and the Ottoman Empire between the 16th and 19th centuries.
-These slave raids were conducted largely by Arabs and Berbers rather than Ottoman Turks.
-However, during the height of the Barbary slave trade in the 16th, 17th, 18th centuries, the Barbary states were subject to Ottoman jurisdiction and, with the exception of Morocco, were ruled by Ottoman pashas.
-Furthermore, many slaves captured by the Barbary corsairs were sold eastward into Ottoman territories before, during, and after Barbary's period of Ottoman rule.